121 Creative Ways to Reward Employees – The Ultimate List

 31. Send them skydiving

 It depends on the employee, but if they’re a thrill seeker, skydiving is generally easier to sign up for than you would think.
 Send them and a plus one for the ride of a lifetime.
 Our friends over at employee rewards company BlueBoard curate experiences like skydiving, kayaking, and others, that your employees will actually love.

 32. Breakfast of champions

 Cater or bring breakfast for the team.
 Show your appreciation for their hard work while getting them fed for the day ahead.
-Here’s some healthy office breakfast ideas to get you started.
+Here are some healthy office breakfast ideas to get you started.

 33. Wall of fame